ayetahscomet/quant-strat-lab/news_briefings/quant-market_glossary.md

 **Froth**:                    Market conditions where an asset's price being to increase beyond its intrinsic value, characterised by overconfidence and often a precursor to an market/economic bubble.

 ---
+G
+---

+**Gamma Hedging**:            A trading strategy that tries to maintain a constant delta in an options position, often one that is delta-neutral, as the underlying asset changes price.

+---
 I
 ---

 **Interbank Lending Market**:  A market in which banks lends funds to one another under specific terms, with short-term maturities, specifically overnight.

+**Inventory Risk Management**:  A risk managment strategy used to manage financial losses that can occur from holding an unbalanced or depreciating inventory of assets.
+This may be via delta hedging, dynamic pricing, positioning limits and monitoring, and/or capital buffers and stress testing.

 ---
 M